Raindancing: Background

 The album also spawned four singles.
 The lead single "Is This Love?" was released in November 1986 and reached No. 3 in the UK, while becoming a hit across Europe and beyond.
 However, the single failed to chart in the US where it was released in March 1987.
 "Weak in the Presence of Beauty" was the album's second single, released in February 1987.
 It reached No. 6 in the UK and was also another hit elsewhere.
 It was released as a single in America in August 1987 but failed to chart.
 "Ordinary Girl", the album's third single, was less successful commercially when released in May 1987, peaking at No. 43 in the UK and No. 22 in Ireland.
 The final single was Sleep Like Breathing", a duet with David Freeman.
 It peaked at No. 80 in the UK after being released in September 1987.

 To promote the album, Moyet embarked on her only world tour.
 Although successful, Moyet would later describe the tour as "lack-lustre", while noting that it signalled her breakdown with her label CBS.
 In 1988, the success of the album contributed to Moyet receiving her second Brit Award for Best British Female Solo Artist.
 Despite the success of Raindancing, Moyet later revealed she was not happy with the album's American sound.
 Later recalling the album's period in 2007, Moyet felt that using an American producer and giving much control to engineers was a "bad move".
 Writing for her website, Moyet recalled: "I do like some of the songs but the conception of them was all wrong... what was written as jangly, English irony got the American session, pop treatment.
 I didn't involve myself in the 'sound'.
 I was driving on cruise control.
 It was made and not felt."

 Critical reception

-Upon release, Smash Hits said: "Ever since she made her first solo LP, Alf, Alison Moyet has been slagging it off for being a bit of a middle-of-the-road coffee table record, so it's surprising that Raindancing isn't really that different.
-There's less roaring singing and less emphasis on being intensely 'soulful' but these are still 10 fairly polite pop songs.
-Not that it's bad – most of it is in the same chug-along vein as the two singles, but it'd be nice if it didn't all sound so safe and predictable.
-The best songs, 'Ordinary Girl' and 'Stay', are, oddly enough, the two which sound rather like Yazoo."